Even if you haven’t heard his name, you’ve heard his greatest hit: Euday Bowman’s “12th Street Rag” is an infectiously upbeat ragtime tune.

 Yes, “12th Street Rag” is infectiously upbeat, but in a way it’s a sad song.
 The song brought Bowman fame and fortune but only after he was too ill to enjoy them.

-Many details of Euday Bowman’s life are debated.
+Euday Louis Bowman was born on November 9, 1886, but many other details of his life are debated.
 Was he born in Fort Worth or outside Mansfield?
 (Bowman Springs Road between Mansfield and Arlington was named for the community of Bowman Springs, where Euday’s family lived.)
 Did he lose a leg while hopping a freight train in his travels as an itinerant ragtime pianist?
-Was “12th Street Rag” named for the street in Kansas City’s redlight district or for the street in Fort Worth’s Hell’s Half Acre?
+Was “12th Street Rag” named for the street in Kansas City’s redlight district or for the street in Fort Worth’s redlight district (Hell’s Half Acre)?
 Bowman played piano in both places and named several of his compositions after streets.
 Several of the so-named streets are found in both Fort Worth and Kansas City.
 (Best guess: He was born in Fort Worth, wrote the song about Kansas City’s 12th Street while living in that city.)

 This much is for sure: Bowman lived most of his life on the near South Side with his older sister Mary, who taught piano for about a half-century.
 The Bowmans lived on Missouri Avenue in 1900 when Euday was thirteen.
 Sister Mary was listed in the census as a music teacher.
 (Note the solidly Fort Worth name of the census enumerator.
 Kleber Van Zandt Jennings was the son of Hyde Jennings [as in our Hyde Park and Jennings Avenue] and Florence Van Zandt Jennings, daughter of Khleber Miller Van Zandt.)

 For years Mary owned a house at 707 Arizona just across the street from the railroad tracks.